kampersanda/tongrams-rs/tongrams/README.md

 This is a Rust port of [`tongrams`](https://github.com/jermp/tongrams) C++ library.

+## What can do

+ - Store *N*-gram language models with frequency counts.

+ - Look up *N*-grams to get the frequency  counts.

 ## Features

  - **Compressed language model.** `tongrams-rs` can store large *N*-gram language models in very compressed space.
 For example, the word *N*-gram datasets (*N*=1..5) in `test_data` are stored in only 2.6 bytes per gram.